2008–09 Motherwell F.C. season

 The 2008–09 season was Motherwell's 11th season in the Scottish Premier League, and their 24th consecutive season in the top division of Scottish football.
 As well as the SPL, the club competed in the Scottish Cup, Scottish League Cup, and the UEFA Cup for the first time in 13 years.

 Season review

 On 10 July, Bob Malcolm signed a new one-year contract with the club.

 On 8 August, Motherwell announced the signing of Jim O'Brien to a two-year contract from Celtic, and the six-month loan signing of Gunnar Nielsen from Blackburn Rovers.

 On 19 August, Motherwell signed John Sutton to a three-year contract from Wycombe Wanderers.

 On 1 September, Motherwell signed Maroš Klimpl on loan from Midtjylland for five-months.

 On 2 January, Artur Krysiak joined Motherwell on loan from Birmingham City until the end of the season, whilst Maroš Klimpl extended his loan stay from Midtjylland until the summer.

+On 19 January, Motherwell signed a pre-contract agreement with Michael Fraser, with the goalkeeper joining from Inverness Caledonian Thistle in the summer.

 On 24 January, Ross Forbes joined Dumbarton for the remainder of the season.